-Don't take me wrong, there are indeed lots of specific reasons to scan at 300 dpi, or even 600 dpi:
+Don't take me wrong, there are indeed lots of specific reasons to scan at 300 dpi, or some case at even 600 dpi:

 I've been suggesting that 300 ppi is excessive image size for video screens, but don't take me wrong, there are indeed many specific reasons to scan at 300 ppi, or even 600 ppi, even if the screen is not likely one of them.